bcm-uga/hadaca3/phase-0-smoothie/bundle/sponsors.md

 With support from RT Math Bio Santé (CNRS)

+With support from The French League agains cancer

+With support from the GDR BIMMMM

+With support from the region AURA (Auvergne Rhone Alpes), France

-With support from GRICAD Mesocentre(Grenoble-Alpes University)
+With support from GRICAD Mesocentre (Grenoble-Alpes University)

 With support from RIS (CNRS MITI)